excelsior-oss/excelsior-jet-maven-plugin/README.md

 #### Test Run of Windows Services

-Unfortunately, a service cannot be resistered in the system before its compilation, so a fully functional Test Run is not available for Windows Services.
+Unfortunately, a service cannot be registered in the system before its compilation, so a fully functional Test Run is not available for Windows Services.
 However, it is recommended to add a `public static void main(String args[])` method to your Windows Service main class to test your basic application functionality with Test Run.